The autocompletion xml file for notepad++ included in 2.5 is still for the 2.0 version, right?

 A downloadable tool for Windows

-raylib is a simple and easy-to-use library to learn videogames programming.
+raylib is a simple and easy-to-use library to enjoy videogames programming.

-NOTE for ADVENTURERS: raylib is a programming library to learn videogames programming; no fancy interface, no visual helper... just coding in the most pure spartan-programmers way.
+NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helper... just coding in the most pure spartan-programmers way.

 Are you ready to learn?
 Jump to code examples!.

 NOTE: raylib is being developed and maintained with big effort by Ray (that's me!).
 If you like the library and enjoy it, consider contributing to the project through the GitHub Sponsors program or raylib Patreon.

 - NO external dependencies, all required libraries are included in raylib